Trivial Lawsuit

 I want to add something.

-You're the older sibling, so you get the last word of it.
+You're the older sibling, so you get the last word.

 All right, I think I've heard everything I need to in order to make my decision.